benabus/symbaroum/markdown/core_player_guide.md

 ### PRIOS' BURNING GLASS
 **Material:**  A holy symbol.

-The mystic can focus the light ofits soul into a burning ray, which damages most beings and destroys the unholy.
+he mystic can focus the light ofits soul into a burning ray, which damages most beings and destroys the unholy.
 #### Novice
 **Active**.
 With a Resolute test the mystic steers the holy light towards a target, dealing 1D6 damage.
 The damage increases to 1D8 if the target is an abomination or undead.
 #### Adept